FinweLtd/doc-livesync-all/docs/downloads.md

 *Photo Copyright (c) Tapani Rantakokko*

 This photo was shot with Canon 6D DSLR camera through a 10mm fisheye lens, and stitched with PtGui.
+The same photo is bundled with the app ("Olos") as a smaller file / lower quality version.

 Full spherical 360x180° photo, equirectangular projection, 24-bit JPG